Silver Eagles Join The Fight Against COVID-19

-In addition, every bullion Silver Eagle available in this offer has been graded by NGC as being in flawless Mint State-70 (MS70) condition, a distinction that means these perfectly-graded coins have ZERO imperfections — showing all features and fields exactly as the engraver and mint intended.
-Plus, NGC has certified that these Silver Eagles are First Releases (FR) coins, a designation that means they were received by NGC or an NGC-approved depository within the first 30 days of their release.
-Collectors seek out these coins because they are produced with new dies and considered to have sharper strikes and deeper mirrors than those that are struck later.
-Each will also come sonically sealed in an acrylic holder with an exclusive Eagle label.
+In addition, every bullion Silver Eagle available in this offer has been graded by NGC as being in flawless Mint State-69 (MS69) condition, a distinction that means these perfectly-graded coins will have ZERO imperfections — showing all features and fields exactly as the engraver and mint intended.
+Plus, NGC has certified that these Silver Eagles are First Day of Issue (FDI) coins, a designation that means they were received by NGC or an NGC-approved depository by the release date or on the business day within 24 hours of the official release date.
+They will also come sonically sealed in an acrylic coin holder with a special black display core.